Asymptotic for the rightmost zeros of Bell and Eulerian polynomials: Introduction

-Given a multiplier $T=(\lambda_n)_n$, such that $\lambda_n>0$, $n\ge 0$, we consider in Section \ref{eul2} the sequence of polynomials
+Given a multiplier $T=(\lambda_n)_n$ such that $\lambda_n>0$, $n\ge 0$, we consider in Section \ref{eul2} the sequence of polynomials

-It turns out that $\p_n^T$ has $n-1$ negative and simple zeros and a zero at $x=0$.
-If we write $\zeta_m^T(n)$ for the $m$-th negative zero of $\p_{n}^T$ (ordered in decreasing size), then we have the following asymptotic.
+It turns out that $\p_n^T$ has $n-1$ negative zeros (and a zero at $x=0$) and the zeros of $\p_{n+1}^T$ and $\p_n^T$ interlace.
+If we write $\zeta_m^T(n)$ for the $m$-th negative zero of $\p_{n}^T$ (arranged in decreasing order), then we have the following asymptotic.